mja65/Emu68-Imager/docs/amigautilities.md

 ## TransferKick

 If you want to use WHDLoad Games and/or Demos then you will need to have kickstart ROM files present in the Devs/Kickstarts drawers.
-We have provided a script that will make it easier for you to copy proper kickstart files automatically.<br>
+We have provided a script that will make it easier for you to copy proper kickstart files automatically to the folder from the FAT32 partition.<br>
 You can copy all your kickstart rom files into folder named Kickstarts on the FAT32 partition.
 After you boot your amiga click on the **TransferKick** icon and a script will check for all suitable kickstart rom files and copy them to Devs/Kickstarts for you.

 ## InstallPackages

 This script can install custom packages that you have in the Fat32 partition **Install** folder.
-In the future we will have packages available here that you can install for free.
-Just copy the Package (it is an .lha file) into the Install folder, boot your amiga and double click **InstallPackages** icon.
+In the future we will have packages available that you can install for free.
+Just copy the Package (it is an .lha file) into the Install folder, boot your Amiga and double click **InstallPackages** icon.

 ---

 # Programs

-In addition of Pistorm tools we also installed a few essential and usefull programs for you.
+In addition of Pistorm tools we also installed a few essential and useful programs for you.

 ## Directory Opus 4

-This is the most used file commander used on amiga.
+This is one of the more commonly used  file commander tools on the Amiga.
 It is the daddy of all double-panel browsers and Amiga installation cannot be without one.
 We have also provided additional functionality like archive extraction for you so you are all set up and good to go.

 ## IBrowse (demo)